Paul Reynaud: After resignation

 Julian Jackson notes that Reynaud felt a profound sense of guilt for 20 years over allowing Pétain to come to power and offered increasingly convoluted explanations for the events that transpired.
 Despite Reynaud's own fighting spirit and a brief moment of indecision on 26 May, he regretted not being able to emulate Clemenceau, France's great wartime Prime Minister from 1917 to 1918, and he never forgave himself for failing to be another de Gaulle.
 Reynaud later claimed he had hoped Pétain would resign if the armistice terms were too harsh; Jackson considers this to be wishful thinking.
 There were suggestions that Reynaud might have mustered a Cabinet majority for continuing the fight, but he later argued that he could not counter the political influence of the "softs", particularly Pétain and Weygand, France's leading military figures.

 Spears observed that Reynaud seemed relieved to be free of his burden.
 In the immediate aftermath of his resignation, Reynaud appeared to be in denial, still hoping to meet Churchill at Concarneau on 17 June.
-However, Churchill, who was at Waterloo Station, had cancelled his travel plans upon learning of Reynaud's resignation.
+However, Churchill, who was at London Waterloo station, had cancelled his travel plans upon learning of Reynaud's resignation.

 Jules Jeanneney and Édouard Herriot, Presidents of the Senate and the Chamber of Deputies, respectively, urged President Lebrun to reappoint Reynaud as Prime Minister, as all four men wanted to continue the war from North Africa.
 Lebrun felt compelled to appoint Pétain, who was prepared with a ministerial team, as Prime Minister.
 Pétain became the head of the new government—the last of the Third Republic—and signed the armistice on 22 June.
 De Gaulle returned to Bordeaux around 10 pm on 16 June and visited Reynaud, who still hoped to relocate to North Africa and declined to go to London.
 Reynaud retained control of secret government funds until the transfer of power the next day, and allocated money to de Gaulle.
 De Gaulle, accompanied by Edward Spears, flew to London at 9 a.m. on 17 June and made his famous broadcast the following day, declaring his intent to continue the fight.
 Although it has been suggested that Reynaud ordered de Gaulle to go to London, no written evidence has ever confirmed this.

 Reynaud later tentatively accepted Pétain's offer to become the French Ambassador to the US, but Lebrun refused to confirm the appointment, possibly because he admired Reynaud and wished to protect him from association with the Pétain government.